mapbender/mapbender/UPGRADING.md

 For maximum forward compatibility, do not generate legacy form markup (`labelInput`, `labelCheck`, `inputWrapper` explicity.
 Use a form type and use `{{ form_widget(form) }}` or `{{ form_row(form.single_field) }}` in twig templates whenever possible.

 Note that issues with checkbox markup generated via `form_row` have been resolved since 3.0.8-RC1.
-The form theme generates the correct (legacy) markup for all basic form types.
-Manual form markup construction in custom twig is no longer necessary.
+The form theme now generates the correct (legacy) markup for all basic form types.
+Manual form markup construction in custom twig is no longer necessary and will on the contrary impede future form theme switches.

 ## 3.0.8
 #### Package conflicts